AI-POWERED DOCS

 Step 1: Image Settings

-Get your camera image looking clean and consistent.
-Adjust exposure, gain, white balance, and, critically, enable lens distortion correction if you're using a wide-angle lens.
+Get your camera image clean and consistent: exposure, gain, white balance, and lens distortion correction if you use a wide lens.

 Step 2: Template Image & Alignment